yumemi-inc/Tart/README.md

 - Data flow is one-way, making it easy to understand.
 - Since the state during processing is unchanged, there is no need to be aware of side effects.
 - Code becomes declarative.
-- Works on multiple platforms (Currently on Android and iOS).
+- Works on multiple platforms (currently on Android and iOS).

 The architecture of this framework is as follows: